LSSTScienceCollaborations/StackClub/GettingStarted.md

 ### Starting up the LSST Science Platform JupyterLab Notebook Aspect
 Once the VPN connection is established, you should be able to navigate to the the JupyterLab instance at **https://lsst-lspdev.ncsa.illinois.edu/nb**.
 Select `Release 15.0` and `medium` on the Spawner Options landing page, and then hit the "Spawn" button.
 You'll (eventually) end up on the JupyterLab launcher, where you can use the file manager in the left hand side bar to open your Jupyter notebooks, or start terminal or notebook editor tabs from the buttons provided.
 You should see the pre-installed `notebook-demo`  notebooks in the file manager, for example.

+> It might take a long time to start the jupyterlab instance (a few minutes or so).
+We recommend using "Release 15.0" to try to keep the notebooks from going stale (adopting a common Stack version makes testing easier), and using "medium" size (to enable the image processing notebooks).

 ## Contributing to the DM Stack Club Repo
 From the Launcher, start a terminal, `cd` to the `notebooks` folder and `git clone` the `DMStackClub` repo, using https access: